sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### User Onboarding

-The process of introducing and integrating researchers and data consumers onto a TRE's systems, processes, including training, access provisioning, and orientation.
+**User Onboarding:** The process of introducing and integrating researchers and data consumers onto a TRE's systems, processes, including training, access provisioning, and orientation.

 ```{list-table}
 :header-rows: 1